neuhausergenny/notes/README.md

 # 2024-01-11
 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' - Donald Knuth.
 This quote serves as a reminder to focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying actual bottlenecks.
 It emphasizes the importance of understanding trade-offs between code readability, extensibility, and performance."

+# 2024-01-12
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.'
+In programming, as in life, it's often tempting to overcomplicate solutions.
+However, striving for simplicity in code not only leads to easier maintenance and scalability but also enhances its readability and reduces potential bugs.
+Always aim to write clear, concise, and efficient code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, understand, and improve upon."

+— Adapted from Leonardo da Vinci's quote